Frequently Asked Questions about the Summer CAMP Application, Preparation, and Communication

 You will take your camper’s medication in a “pill organizer” along with the original medication bottles.
+All daily supplements or regularly taken Over the Counter (OTC) medications must be prepared this way, too.
 More specific instructions will be sent to you in a confirmation packet approximately two weeks before the session begins.
 Pill organizers can be purchased in most pharmacies for a few dollars.

 Bring the medication in its original bottle with the prescription attached.